a2hill/quartz-recipes/content/Detroit Red Top.md

 ---

 ### Notes
+* do brick all the way next time, no cheddar, do Kenji's dough, or like a focaccia
 * Didn’t quite get the dough to the corners
 * Used the cup n crisp pepperoni, both bold and not.
 Didn’t notice too much of a difference after cook